 1. You don’t use the internet for anything more advanced than everyday activities.

-If you don’t want anything to change in your daily routine of using the internet, then using dynamic IP addresses is likely the best option.
-Most networks already use them and there’s nothing to adjust on your end.
+If you don’t want to change your daily internet use routine, then using dynamic IP addresses is likely the best option.
+Most networks already use them, and there’s nothing to adjust on your end.

 Winner: Dynamic IP address